cletusw/cw-token-field/README.md

-basic-token-field
+cw-token-field
 ================

-See the [component page](http://cletusw.github.io/basic-token-field) for more information.
+See the [component page](http://cletusw.github.io/cw-token-field) for more information.